Membership Overview

 Sales 101: New Territory Whenever you start a new sales job or move to a new region, odds are that you’re looking at a territory that’s equally new to you.
 Breaking into a new sales territory is a daunting task because it means you’re starting your pipeline from scratch.
 At best you’ll have a few […]

 One of the best ways for a sales manager to see how well his salespeople actually sell is to go along with them on a few appointments and observe them in action.
-These ride-alongs can either be highly productive or a total disaster, depending on how you as a sales manager handle the situation.
+These ride-along can either be highly productive or a total disaster, depending on how you as a sales manager handle the situation.
 First, […]

 Most sales jobs use one of three compensation strategies: a base salary only, a base plus commission, or a commission only compensation plan.
 Companies love pure commissions compensation because they only have to pay salespeople based on the amount of revenue they bring in.
 This is especially helpful to companies when the economy is down […]